 First things first, voltmeters typically operate as an analog device.
 Nearly every Pro troubleshoots by using a multimeter at some point.
 You can pick up a basic one for less than $20, and they’re a lot more widely available.
+Digital voltmeters also exist that simply give you a digital readout instead of using a dial.
 In this article, let’s assume you want to use a multimeter.

 How to Use a Voltmeter: Find Your Setting